duanyu-yu/DeviceTree/README.md

 ```

 ## Debug
-**device-tree** uses Log Messages to log info, debug, or error messages to the console.
+**devicetree** uses Log Messages to log info, debug, or error messages to the console.
 More about Log Messages can be found [here](https://rust-lang-nursery.github.io/rust-cookbook/development_tools/debugging/log.html#log-messages).

 Set the `RUST_LOG` environment variable to print debug messages:
 ```shell